France is home to a Muslim community of more than six million, making about 9% of the country’s population, the largest in Europe.

 Most of the Muslims population is concentrated in Paris and areas around it, making around 15% of the capital’s population.
 There are also substantial Muslim populations in Marseille, Lyon and their outlying suburbs (Banlieues).

-Half of the Muslim population is believed to be under the age of 24, according to the BBC.
+Half of the Muslim population is under the age of 24, according to a a study published by the Brookings Institution.

 The history of Muslims in France extends back to the 8th century following the occupation of Spain by Muslim Moors.